 This campground has 42 sites and is open year-round to tents, RVs, and trailers.
 Reservations are available in summer and fall.
 The campground is near the Kaweah River, 15 minutes east of Foothills Visitor Center or a 45-minute drive to Giant Forest Museum.

 Buckeye Flat Campground's 28 sites are open for tent camping only from early spring through late fall.
 RVs and trailers are not permitted.
 Reservations are available in summer and fall.
 The campground is near the Kaweah River, 20 minutes east of Foothills Visitor Center or a 40-minute drive to Giant Forest Museum.
 In 2017, this campground will be open from noon on April 5 through noon on September 27.

-This remote primitive campground has 10 sites and is open to tent camping year-round.
-RVs and trailers are not permitted.
-Potable water is only available during the summer months.
-South Fork is 30 minutes from the town of Three Rivers, one-hour drive from the main entrance to Sequoia National Park, and two hours to Giant Forest Museum.
+This remote primitive campground has 10 sites and is open to tent camping year-round. and South Fork is 30 minutes from the town of Three Rivers, one-hour drive from the main entrance to Sequoia National Park, and two hours to Giant Forest Museum.
+RVs and trailers are not permitted, and no drinking water is available.
 In 2017, a nightly fee of $12 will be charged from May 24 through October 11.
-For the remainder of the year, no drinking water is available and there is no fee for camping.
+For the remainder of the year, there is no fee for camping.